 If you have ever brewed your own coffee, you are familiar with how coffee grounds react to water.
 After your pot of coffee is made, the filter is filled with one big clump of grounds.
 Water causes coffee grounds to bind together; and, when this happens in your pipes—it manifests as a major blockage.
 Make sure to keep any spilled coffee grounds or post-brewed grounds out of your sink.
 Or you’ll find yourself calling a professional plumber for drain cleaning.

 When fibrous vegetables are cut, they become stringy.
 Think about celery—when it is prepared, you shave stringy strands away from the stalk.
-These strands begin to form tumble-weed-like clogs within your plumbing.
+These strands begin to form tumble-weed-like clogs within your kitchen drain.
 Other like-vegetables will result in the same fate—a sink filled with pooling water and a drain that needs professional attention.

 When oils are poured down your disposal, they cling to your pipes, coating your plumbing.
 It is extremely difficult to remove and causes consecutive clogs, as it becomes sticky over time.
 Always pour excess oils from cooking or expired salad dressings into a disposable bottle, and then place them into your trash.